-When observing complex fields within a few arcseconds, it is necessary that the field contains a dominant, significantly brighter object for the AO or tip-tilt correction (see VLTI User Manual for seeing and limiting magnitude of NAOMI, MACAO and CIAO).
+When observing complex fields within a few arcseconds, it is necessary that the field contains a dominant, significantly brighter object for the AO or tip-tilt correction (see VLTI User Manual concerning the requirements of NAOMI, MACAO and CIAO).
 In this case a finding chart must always be provided with the OBs.